sblauth/cashocs/demos/documented/optimal_control/demo_02_control_constraints/demo_02.md

 Demo 02 : Control Constraints
 =============================

-In this demo we investigate the basics of cestrel for optimal control problems.
+In this demo we investigate the basics of cashocs for optimal control problems.
 To do so, we investigate the "mother problem" of PDE constrained optimization, i.e.,